jameshughes89/cs102/src/site/topics/java-vs-python/java-vs-python.rst

 Loops
 =====

-* Just as you would expect, Java has loops too
+* Just as one would expect, Java has loops too

 While Loops
 -----------

 .. list-table:: While Loops with Counter
     :header-rows: 1